MichaelEPope/netsuite-async-search-client/README.md

 ## How does it work?

 It's not very well known but it is possible to call Suitescript 2.0 methods from Suitescript 1.0.
-This script wraps certain pieces of the Suitescript 2.0 API and also creates some helper functions to make things a bit less of a pain.
+This script wraps certain pieces of the Suitescript 2.0 API to allow you to easily call them from Suitescript 1.0.
+It also add some helper functions to make things easier, and performs prefetching so that your long searches don't take as long of a time.
 It's not perfect, but it's pretty good.

 This is a better approach than using a *faceless Suitelet* because searches act slightly differently when run in a server side script.